Damrukesh/Damrukesh/README.md

 # Hi, I am Damrukesh !

-I'm an AI and machine learning enthusiast currently learning to build agents and AI applications .
-I enjoy working with Machine learning models and Python (Flask, APIs).
+I'm a CS undergrad building a foundation in AI and machine learning .
+Currently learning learning about agents and transformers